A move from a Year system to House system

 Assistant Headteacher (Pastoral)

-Mr Martin has been promoted from Head of Year to Assistant Headteacher to lead development of the new House system, School Parliament, a new rewards system and student leadership as well as working alongside Mrs O’Neill (Deputy Headteacher, Pastoral) in the general pastoral support of students at St Hilda’s.
+Mr Martin has been promoted from Head of Year to Assistant Headteacher to lead development of the new House system, School Parliament, a new rewards system and student leadership as well as now working alongside Mr Jones (Deputy Headteacher – Behaviour and Inclusion) in the general pastoral support of students at St Hilda’s.

 Student leadership roles for year 11 students are highly valued.
 Students have to apply, sit an interview before acquiring this role!
 Students in year 11 are given the opportunity to attend the Liverpool schools parliament meetings that meet at Liverpool Town Hall.